 2. Specialize in serving a specific role within your client’s organization.

 This role-based specialization is also quite successful, especially if combined with an industry focus.
-If you head IT at a law firm, it’s comforting to know that your service provider specializes in helping people just like you.
+If you are head of IT at a law firm, it’s comforting to know that your service provider specializes in helping technology officers just like you.

 3. Specialize in offering a particular service.

-This is also quite successful, especially if the service you specialize in is rare and hard to find.
+This approach can be quite successful, especially if the service you specialize in is hard to find.
 But beware, unique service offerings can quickly become mainstream.
 Witness Sarbanes-Oxley compliance or social media marketing as two recent examples.